GilaniRabbu/personal-expense-tracker-server/README.md

 ## Notes

 - All endpoints return a consistent JSON response structure.
-- Soft delete is used for expenses (they are not removed from the database).
 - Validation errors and API errors are handled gracefully.